 Text on your call-to-action

-When thinking about button texts, there are a few things that are important:
+When thinking about text for your CTA button, there are a few things that are important:

 - First of all, you need to be sure you’re using an active voice.
-An active voice is action oriented, and thus literally calls people to action.
+An active voice is action-oriented, and so literally calls people to action.
 And that’s exactly what you want.
 Make people want to click your button!

 - Use small and simple words.
 You need to keep your button text as simple as possible.
-People have to immediately understand what it means.
+People have to understand what it means immediately.

 But just like Frank Luntz put on the cover of his book Words That Work: “It’s not what you say, it’s what people hear.”
 So you definitely need to test whether all these tips will actually work for you.
 There’s no guarantee that what has worked for us, or any other company, will work for you.

 If the main goal of your website is getting in touch with potential buyers, the main concern on the website is to make it absolutely clear how you can be reached.
 List your phone number and please don’t be afraid to be a bit bold: